 This mushroom is a great edible if well cooked but great caution should be taken in distinguishing it from any toxic Boletes, not a mushroom we recommend for the novice forager.
 Read the facts at the end for more details about its scientific name.

-The caps starts bay to brown and velvety but soon becomes smooth, the edge of the cap is usually lighter, the whole cap can lighten with age.
+7-11 cm.
+The cap starts bay to brown and velvety but soon becomes smooth, the edge of the cap is usually lighter, the whole cap can lighten with age.

 Has sponge like pores starting yellow-orange and becoming red-brown, sometimes staying lighter around the edge.
 The pores bruise easily and stain dark blue to black.

 7-11 cm long, 2-4.5 cm diameter.
 The stem is yellow with a dense covering of red dots.
 Where touched it tends to discolour to dark blue/black.
 Sliced down the middle the flesh turns instantly dark blue-black especially towards the base of the stem.

 The flesh starts yellow but stains instantly blue-black when exposed to air, this fades after some time.

 It doesn’t retain the blue staining after cooking.

 The Lurid Bolete (Suillellus luridus) can look similar but has a red mesh on the stem, pictured, unlike the red dots on the Scarletina.